souravrs999/Face-Recognition-Attendence-System/README.md

 <img  src="media/autolog-logo.png">

 <p style="color: #323232">
 A python flask based project to make attendence logging an easy task.
-Powered by OpenCV and python in the frontend and Bulma a cool opensource CSS framework based on Flexbox.
+Powered by OpenCV and python in the backend and Bulma a cool opensource CSS framework based on Flexbox in the frontend.
 </p>
 </div>